Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 Motion must be added to the interface to provide a sense of realism and tangibility to the interactions.
 Animation must describe the spatial relationship, functionality, and intent of elements of the interface

 __Accessibility__
 As a design principle we should aim to reach every user that we possibly can with our application.
-By providing contraols that accomodate users with visibility issues such as color blindness and low vision.
+By providing controls that accommodate users with visibility issues such as color blindness and low vision.

 # nVision UI Styling